aarnphm/tinymorph/docs/content/DevelopmentPlan/python style.md

 inspiration from coding language such as APL, Haskell, and is designed for fast, experimental development and prototyping.

 Everyone always has their own opinions on style.
-I believe this is exemplified further within the Python community, as it tries to be beginner-friendly, and therefore most people hold a very strong opinion on styling.
-I don't have a strong opinion on style either (I don't have any issue with PEP8, as I use it at my company and other projects), as long as:
+We believe this is exemplified further within the Python community, as it tries to be beginner-friendly, and therefore most people hold a very strong opinion on styling.
+We don't have a strong opinion on style either (Aaron: I don't have any issue with PEP8, as I use it at my company and other projects), as long as:

 - You don't use any linter, formatter that change the style drastically other